yt-dlp/yt-dlp/CONTRIBUTING.md

             }
     ```
 1. Add an import in [`yt_dlp/extractor/_extractors.py`](yt_dlp/extractor/_extractors.py).
 Note that the class name must end with `IE`.
-1. Run `python devscripts/run_tests.py YourExtractor`.
+1. Run `python3 devscripts/run_tests.py YourExtractor`.
 This *may fail* at first, but you can continually re-run it until you're done.
 Upon failure, it will output the missing fields and/or correct values which you can copy.
 If you decide to add more than one test, the tests will then be named `YourExtractor`, `YourExtractor_1`, `YourExtractor_2`, etc. Note that tests with an `only_matching` key in the test's dict are not included in the count.
 You can also run all the tests in one go with `YourExtractor_all`
 1. Make sure you have at least one test for your extractor.
 Even if all videos covered by the extractor are expected to be inaccessible for automated testing, tests should still be added with a `skip` parameter indicating why the particular test is disabled from running.
 1. Have a look at [`yt_dlp/extractor/common.py`](yt_dlp/extractor/common.py) for possible helper methods and a [detailed description of what your extractor should and may return](yt_dlp/extractor/common.py#L119-L440).
 Add tests and code for as many as you want.
 1. Make sure your code follows [yt-dlp coding conventions](#yt-dlp-coding-conventions) and check the code with [flake8](https://flake8.pycqa.org/en/latest/index.html#quickstart):